-What is the role of the Teacher during a visit from a Heritage Expert?
+What is the role of the Teacher during a visit from a Heritage Specialist?

-The Teacher needs to liaise with the Heritage Expert in advance of the visit with regard to the content of the visit and the class group they teach.
+The Teacher needs to liaise with the Heritage Specialist in advance of the visit with regard to the content of the visit and the class group they teach.
 This may include classroom routines, rules, guidance on classroom management or group-work.
-The Heritage Expert is a visitor to the school/ classroom and as such, the teacher must be present at all times with the Expert and the children.
+The Heritage Specialist is a visitor to the school/ classroom and as such, the teacher must be present at all times with the Specialist and the children.

 It is to be hoped that the teacher would actively participate in and enjoy the activities which take place during the visit, supporting the development of both their own knowledge and skill as well as those of the children.